 My husband and I have become friends with our neighbors—the husband is a retired Navy Seal.
 The stories he can share are like something you’d see at the movies.
 Unfortunately, they are all too real.
 It amazes me that he can have such a great outlook on life, after facing so many disturbing events.
+It leaves me wondering why some people develop PTSD while others don’t.

 What is PTSD?